 Driving Instructor Courses and Certificate Programs

-Driving instructors teach students local driving regulations and the skills needed to safely operate an automobile.
-Aspiring driving instructors receive classroom and hands-on instruction, and must meet other requirements in order to become certified to work with student drivers through the public school system or through privately-owned driver training schools.
+Driving instructors teach students about local driving regulations and the skills needed to safely operate an automobile.
+Aspiring driving instructors receive classroom and hands-on instruction, and must meet other requirements in order to become certified to work with student drivers through the public school system or through privately-owned driver-training schools.

 Like the training the student drivers will receive, the education to become a certified driver education instructor is made up of didactic and supervised practical training.
 The number of hours required for practical training varies according to state regulations.
 Course topics include: